Aerospace industry in the United Kingdom: GE Aviation Systems

 GE Aviation Systems, formerly known as Smiths Aerospace, is a division of General Electric, with about 10,000 employees, half of which work in the UK.

 GKN

 GKN Aerospace is a division of the British company GKN, which employs approximately 5,000 people, mainly in the UK and the USA.
 In the UK, its most important facility is on the Isle of Wight, where it has a carbon composite centre of excellence.
 There it designed, and used to produce, the composite wing spar for the A400M now produced at GKN's New purpose built Western Approach, Bristol site.

-The company is also known for producing the cell of the Super Lynx and Future Lynx helicopters.
-It is the former owner of Westland Helicopters.
+Martin-Baker

+Martin-Baker Aircraft Company Limited is a British manufacturer of ejection seats and safety-related equipment for aviation.
+It is the world's leading manufacturer of ejection seats, with a 53% global market share and annual production of around 500 seats per year.

 Marshall Aerospace and Defence Group

 Marshall Aerospace and Defence Group is a family-owned engineering services and technology business which employs over 4000 people with offices in the UK, Europe, UAE and Canada.